justinhtn/sagemaker-sentiment-analysis/README.md

 ---

+ ## Update:
+ To avoid uncessary costs, the sagemaker endpoint has been deleted.
+If you're interested in working together and would like to test out the web app, please contact me and I'd be more than happy to create a new endpoint!
- ## Steps to play with web app
+## ~~Steps to play with web app~~

-1. Head over to [Sentiment app](https://justinhtn.github.io/sagemaker-sentiment-analysis/) (running on github pages)
+1. ~~Head over to [Sentiment app](https://justinhtn.github.io/sagemaker-sentiment-analysis/) (running on github pages)~~

-2. Copy and paste a review from imdb, yelp or make your own up.
+2. ~~Copy and paste a review from imdb, yelp or make your own up.~~

-3. Submit the review and check the results!
+3. ~~Submit the review and check the results!~~

 ## Steps to run in Sagemaker